 - Overnight in: Dobrota (Kotor Bay)

-A day before the last day, I suggest slowly explore the other side of Kotor Bay that you can see when driving from Kotor Old town to Perast and Herceg Novi.
+A day before the last day, I suggest slowly exploring the other side of Kotor Bay that you can see when driving from Kotor Old town to Perast and Herceg Novi.

 I did a loop type of route that covered driving through cute waterfront villages and taking a ferry to the other shore.
 Starting off with Muo, followed by Prcanj and Donij Stoliv fishing towns, new perspectives of the Kotor Bay open up.
 You can pick the spot you like and stop for swimming or lunch with a view at one of the konobas.